5 things you need to know about AI in talent acquisition

 The rise of generative AI in talent acquisition

-In light of this, we've compiled a list of five things you need to know about AI in talent acquisition.
+We've compiled a list of five things you need to know about AI in hiring talent.
 By staying informed about the latest developments and leveraging the benefits of AI while maintaining a human touch, you can confidently navigate this rapidly-evolving field.

 What is AI?